Exploitables/MSRC-1/README.md

 # MSRC Case 1
- The monkey workers over at Microsoft seemingly closed my MSRC account, so I will drop this case no matter what.
-Have fun with whatever you use this for!
+ Microsoft seemingly closed my MSRC account, and as such I will be releasing this case publicly.

 # Case Report
  This write-up is formatted in Zero Day Initiative's report format.